Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)

 NONSTEROIDAL ANTIINFLAMMATORY DRUG OVERVIEW

 Nonsteroidal antiinflammatory drugs (NSAIDs) are medications used to relieve pain and to reduce inflammation.
 They are some of the most commonly used medications in adults.
 A variety of NSAIDs are available, including at least 20 in the United States and more elsewhere.
-Many are available as over-the-counter preparations.
+Many are available as pills that can be purchased without a prescription ("over-the-counter"), and some are available as topical creams or gels.

 Because of the wide availability and frequency of use of NSAIDs, it is important to be aware of their proper use, dose, and potential side effects.